Blood Testing To Check Patient’s Overall Health

 - Assessing the Health of Organs

-Typical routine blood tests include the complete blood count, also called CBC, to measure your red and white blood cell numbers as well as hemoglobin and other numbers.
+Typical routine blood tests with Trinity health solutions include the complete blood count, also called CBC, to measure your red and white blood cell numbers as well as hemoglobin and other numbers.
 This test can uncover anemia, infection, and even cancer of the blood.

-Another common blood test is the basic metabolic panel to check your heart, kidney and liver function by looking at your blood glucose, calcium, and electrolyte levels.
+Another common blood test with Trinity health solutions is the basic metabolic panel to check your heart, kidney and liver function by looking at your blood glucose, calcium, and electrolyte levels.
 And to check for heart disease risk, you may have a lipoprotein panel that measures levels of fats in your blood, like good cholesterol (HDL), bad cholesterol (LDL), and triglycerides.

 Presumptive Drug Screening Using Enzyme Immunoassay